jlevy/og-equity-compensation/README.md

 ## Further Reading

-The resources here are a small subset of the full set of resources cited in the Guide, selected for their breadth, notability, or depth on specific issues.
+The resources here are a small subset of the full set of resources cited in the Guide to Equity Compensation, selected for their breadth, notability, or depth on specific issues.

 **General resources**